evolze/w10debloater/README.md

 ## DSIT Windows 10 Debloater Script
-This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from GitHub.
-I am building the script out to be a swiss army knife to help setup new machines and tweak existing ones saving time for all.
+Come one, come all!
+This is an all-in-one script to easily install software without spending the time of downloading and installing each one.
+The purpose of this script is to debloat new installations of Windows 10 with ease.
+This repo has been modified and is specific for friends and family.

 ## My Additions